marekdlugos/smart-home/README.md

 # Smart home
 Semestral project for Object Design &amp; Modeling class

+This repository implements and simulates the House with people, devices and animals.
+Those entities might generate events and perform activities.
+At the end of the simulation, different reports are printed into the text file.
+Those are giving user a picture about House configuration (number of floors, rooms, people and all the other entities), consumption (and cost), events happened (who has emitted them and who has handled them) etc..

 ![Class diagram](class-diagram.png)

 Authors: Peter Toth, Vu Tien Trang, Marek Dlugos